Quantifiable simulation of quantum computation beyond stochastic ensemble computation: QC Violation of Readout Inequality

 Therefore, it is clear that, in general, QC does not agree with a legitimate grand joint probability distribution $P(m_0, \ldots, m_L)$ [as in Eq.~(\ref{eq:grand_jp})] constructed from the conditional probabilities $P_Q(m_j|m_{j-1})$.
 This points toward the invalidity of the hypothesis ${\mathbf H}$.
-In physical terms, this invalidity is closely related to the failure of the implicitly assumed conditions: the state collections $\mathbf{s}_0, \mathbf{s}_1, \ldots, \mathbf{s}_L$ are objective, and the symbol of the readout $m_j$ is depends only on $\mathbf{s}_j$.
-These two conditions in our classical model of an SEnM are quite natural but generally incompatible with QC.

-\section{Summary and discussion}
+\section{Summary and Discussion}

-To summarize, we have studied a distinguishable feature of QC by considering a seemingly-powerful classical computing machine called the SEnM.
-Our main question was ``can an SEnM imitate QC?,'' and the answer was ``generally, no.'' To obtain such an answer, we specified the following hypothesis {\bf H}: there exists an SEnM that statistically imitates QC.
-The test of this hypothesis was carried out with an information-theoretic inequality called the readout inequality.
-By establishing the subtly connected link between the physical assumptions implicitly involved in {\bf H}, we explicitly showed that there is a discrepancy between a QC and the SEnM's QC imitation; namely, QC can violate the readout inequality, even though it is imposed that the two computations should satisfy the readout inequality if the hypothesis {\bf H} holds \footnote{Of course, it is also true that the violation of the readout inequality would be associated with the {\em realistic} features, i.e., each copy has already a property of symbol.
-However, the hypothesis {\bf H} does not describe any physical theory but any hypothetical computing machine that may have the ability to imitate the quantum computation.
-Thus, it is desirable to consider the suggestiveness of the results in terms of the hypothesis {\bf H}, rather than the physical theory implicitly involved in {\bf H}.}.
+To summarize, we have studied a distinguishable feature of a specific model of QC by considering a powerful classical computing machine called the SEnM.
+Our main question was ``can SEnM simulate QC?'' and the answer was ``generally, no.'' To obtain such an answer, we specified the following hypothesis {\bf H}: there exists an SEnM that statistically simulates QC.
+The test of this hypothesis was carried out with the readout inequality.
+By establishing the subtly connected link between the physical assumptions implicitly involved in {\bf H}, we explicitly showed that there is a discrepancy between a QC and the SEnM's QC simulation; QC can violate the readout inequality, even though the two computations should satisfy the readout inequality if the hypothesis {\bf H} holds.
 This discrepancy directly indicates that {\bf H} is not generally accepted.
-And further, this result implies that it is generally not possible to prepare a classical setting which produces the desired output with the same number of QC steps.
-Therefore, thinking of SEnM $\supseteq$ PTM, it is clear that QC is characterized beyond any realizable model of a PTM in our context.
-We believe that these statements are important in both theoretical and practical manner.
+And further, this result implies that it is generally not possible to prepare a classical setting which produces the desired output with the same number of QC steps, particularly in a quantum circuit model.
+Thus, noting that SEnM $\supseteq$ PTM, we can conclude that QC is characterized beyond the PTM.

-Here we clarify, again, that the violation of Bell or Leggett-Garg inequalities cannot become a crucial evidence of the ``quantum'' any more, particularly in the context of computation and/or communication complexity.
-In fact, the SEnM can exhibit the violations of Bell and Leggett-Garg inequalities on the parallelization, i.e., communications between ensemble copies, and on the process of the stochastic computation.
-In this sense, our results are not trivial although our approach follows the test of those inequalities.